Why is the US sparing China, but not India, for importing Russian oil?

 So, why has the Trump administration mounted pressure on India to stop purchasing Russian oil while taking little action against China?

-Who is buying Russia oil, and how does Trump want to prevent that?
+Who is buying Russian oil, and how does Trump want to prevent that?

 As the largest purchaser of Russian oil, China imported a record 109 million tonnes of this product last year, representing nearly 20 percent of its total energy imports, Chinese customs data showed.